Jieiku/abridge/content/overview-abridge/index.md

 $abridgeMode: "switcher",//valid values: switcher, auto, dark, light
 ```

-- switcher: automatically displays a dark or light version depending on browser/OS settings, and has a javascript user clickable theme switcher.
+- switcher: automatically displays a dark or light version depending on browser/OS settings, and has a user-selectable JavaScript theme switcher.
 - auto: automatically displays a dark or light version depending on browser/OS settings.
 - dark: is the dark theme always.
 - light: is the light theme always.